tomasw23/313/sparkAdaCodeLecture/README.txt

 might be as well a README.txt file explaining it.

 At the time of writing this README.txt file, I have gone through the code and made these amendments until Sect.
-4a example4a-4
+4b and for misc

 If there are any errors please report them to Anton Setzer a.g.setzer@swansea.ac.uk